BerkZerker/Project-MORPH/README.md

 ### Continual Learning

 The framework excels at continual learning tasks where the data distribution changes over time.
-The `examples/continual_learning_example.py` demonstrates this capability by training on a sequence of rotated MNIST tasks:
+The `examples/continual_learning_example.py` demonstrates this capability by training on a sequence of text classification tasks:

 ```bash
 # Run the continual learning example